-At the end of Supply Chain Analytics, you will be able to:
+At the end of Introduction to Supply Chain Analytics, you will be able to:

 - Understand the key areas of logistics and supply chain management for which data collection and analysis may be helpful to the achievement of broader logistics and supply chain objectives

-- Identify the types of data and information that may best help to understand and profile the activity of interest across the functional areas of customer, product, inventory, transportation and supplier
+- Identify the types of data and information that may best help you understand and profile the activity of interest across the functional areas of customer, product, inventory, transportation and supplier

 - Aggregate functional data in ways that help to provide a better understanding of the extent to which functional, as well as logistics and supply chain objectives, are being met

-- Meaningfully evaluate the effectiveness and efficiency of logistics operations through an understanding of the functional metrics and analyses
+- Meaningfully evaluate the effectiveness and efficiency of logistics operations through understanding the functional metrics and analyses

 - Develop plans for improvement of logistics and supply chain activities